 There can be very few of us who haven’t taken aspirin at some point in our lives to treat a cold, headache, toothache or other pain.
 More recently its blood thinning properties were recognised when trials showed that a low daily dose of aspirin can reduce the chance of strokes and heart attacks significantly.
-My only memory of taking an aspirin is that I was promptly sick and whilst that could have been unrelated I’ve stuck with paracetamol ever since.
+My only memory of taking aspirin is that I was promptly sick and whilst that could have been unrelated I’ve stuck with paracetamol ever since.

 Bark from willow trees (Salix family) contains a lot of salicylates and it is from these that aspirin (acetylsalicylate) was developed.
-The first person to formally recognise the medical properties of willow bark was Edmund Stone an English clergyman.
-In a letter written in 1763 he described how powdered willow bark could be used to treat fevers (New Scientist, Gareth Morgan, February 2004).
+The first person to formally recognise the medical properties of willow bark was Edmund Stone, an English clergyman.
+In a letter written in 1763, he described how powdered willow bark could be used to treat fevers (New Scientist, Gareth Morgan, February 2004).

 Indigestion, feeling sick or being sick are relatively common side effects of aspirin, but millions of people take it daily with no reported side effects.
-Uncommonly, but worth noting it can cause and allergic reaction which may need immediate treatment.
+Uncommonly, but worth noting it can cause an allergic reaction which may need immediate treatment.

 Digitalis and the Foxglove

-Digitalis, in the form of the drug digoxin is commonly used to control heart conditions such as heart failure and an irregular or rapid heartbeat.
+Digitalis, in the form of the drug digoxin, is commonly used to control heart conditions such as heart failure and an irregular or rapid heartbeat.
 In the case of heart failure, digoxin can help the heart to pump blood more effectively which should lead to an improvement of the patient’s symptoms.
 The symptoms include shortness of breath and oedema.
-The most common side effects of digoxin include dizziness, particularly when you first stand up and blurry vision.
+The most common side effects of digoxin include dizziness, particularly when you first stand up, and blurry vision.